MicrosoftDocs/customer-insights/ci-docs/predict-product-recommendation.md

 # Predict product recommendations

 The product recommendation model creates sets of predictive product recommendations.
 Recommendations are based on previous purchase behavior and customers with similar purchase patterns.
+This model is for individual consumers (B-to-C).

+You must have business knowledge on the different types of products for your business and how your customers interact with them.
+We support recommending products that have been previously purchased by your customers or recommendations for new products.

 Product recommendations may be subject to local laws and regulations and customer expectations, which the model is not built to specifically take into account.
 Therefore, **you must review the recommendations prior to delivering them to your customers** to ensure you are complying with any applicable laws or regulations, and customer expectations for what you may recommend.